Gladys Aller: Family

 Gladys Aller was born in Massachusetts.
 Until applying for a passport in her forties, she thought she was born on July 14.
 Her father, Simeon Aller, being superstitious about Friday the 13th, had always told her she was born the day after.
 Her family was involved in music and the movie industry.
 Her father was a Jewish Russian emigre who moved with his brother, Joseph Aller, to Hollywood in 1920 to work in the film industry.
 Her uncle Joseph ran the darkroom for D. W. Griffith while her father sold raw film to the studios for Dupont.
 Her uncle Modest Altschuler was the conductor and founder of the Russian Symphony Orchestra while her uncle Gregory (Grisha) Aller and her cousin Eleanor Aller were both cellists and her cousin was pianist Victor Aller.
 Her cousin Boris Leven was an art director.

 1915-1940

 She was the youngest member admitted to the California Watercolor Society at the age of 14.
 At 15 she left high school to attend the Otis Art Institute (now called the Otis College of Art and Design).
 She also studied in Los Angeles at Chouinard Art Institute.
 In 1933 she went to New York City to study at The Art Students League of New York with George Grosz, Richard Lahey, and John Sloan.

 Her watercolor "Portrait of Helen" was purchased by the New York Metropolitan Museum in 1937.
 In the Metropolitan Museum of Art Bulletin 35.11 in 1940, Harry B. Wehle wrote, "The West Coast has in recent years produced a particularly promising crop of water colorists, including Millard Sheets, Dong Kingman, George Post, Alexander Nepote, Milford Zornes and Gladys Aller."

-Other exhibits include the California Water Color Society, 1930-46 (prizes); Painters & Sculptors of LA, 1937–38; Los Angeles County Museum of Art (LACMA), 1941–43; Pennsylvania Academy of Fine Arts PAFA, 1937–40; Zeitlin Gallery (LA), 1938 (solo); All-Calif.
-Exhibition, 1939; Museum of Fine Arts, Boston, Brooklyn Museum, the Legion of Honor at San Francisco, San Diego Gallery of Fine Arts, and Riverside Museum in New York City.

-As an example of the art scene in Los Angeles in the 1930s, in February 1937, the Los Angeles unit of the American Artists' Congress held a Surrealist Valentine's Ball in Hollywood.
-Los Angeles artists gathered in elaborate costumes.
-Fletcher Martin, Edward Biberman, Eula Long, Brooke Waring, Tom Craig, Yvonne Siegel, Elaine Fullerson, and Charles Teske participated.
-Costumes were judged by Jean Muir, George Antheil, Paul T. Franco and Stella Adler while Eddie Barefield's swing band played.